sern-handler/website/docs/api/interfaces/ErrorHandling.md

 ▸ **updateAlive**(`error`): `void`

 A function that is called on every crash.
-Updates keepAlive
+Updates keepAlive.
+If keepAlive is 0, the process crashes.

 #### Parameters